ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy03.md

 ## Breast shapes in poses

-### Tilted forward
+- Tilted forward
   - when the body is tilted forward
   - gravity acts on the breasts
   - thus, it tends to point towards the ground
   - it can be likened to a pouch with a ball inside, where the ball is stuck between the skin and the rib cage
   - the shape of the breast traces that of the ball at the lower portions and then tapers to the clavicle, as if hanging
   - the larger the breast, the larger the ball, though in larger sizes, the ball is slightly elliptical (longer vertically)

-### Flat on chest
+- Flat on chest

-- when lying flat on the chest
+  - when lying flat on the chest, the volume gets distributed upwards and out-sideways, due to getting squeezed between the floor and ribcage

-### Flat on back
+- Flat on back

-- when lying flat on the back
+  - when lying flat on the back [CONTINUE-HERE]

-### Arched back
+- Arched back
   - when lying on the back with the back arched upwards

 ---